tigerbeetle/tigerbeetle/docs/reference/accounts.md

 Multiple chains or individual accounts may coexist within a batch to succeed or fail independently.
-Accounts within a chain are executed within order, or are rolled back on error, so that the effect of each account in the chain is visible to the next, and so that the chain is either visible or invisible as a unit to subsequent accounts after the chain.
+Accounts within a chain are executed in order, or are rolled back on error, so that the effect of each account in the chain is visible to the next, and so that the chain is either visible or invisible as a unit to subsequent accounts after the chain.
 The account that was the first to break the chain will have a